Caring for kids

 There are two ways newborns can receive vitamin K:

-• A single injection in the thigh within 6 hours of birth, or
+• A single injection in the thigh muscles within 6 hours of birth, or

 • 3 doses by mouth—one at baby’s first feeding, another at 2 to 4 weeks of age, and another at 6 to 8 weeks of age.
-Your baby must receive all 3 doses.
+Your baby must receive all 3 doses to prevent bleeding from lack of vitamin K.

-The Canadian Paediatric Society recommends that doctors give newborns vitamin K by injection.
+The Canadian Paediatric Society recommends that all newborns get a single does of vitamin K by injection.

 Giving vitamin K by mouth is not as effective as by injection.
 Vitamin K is not absorbed as well when given by mouth and does not last as long.
-Babies who get vitamin K by mouth have a higher risk of later developing vitamin K deficiency.
-This can cause bleeding, which can happen between 2 weeks and 6 months of age.
+Even if all 3 doses are given, babies who get vitamin K by mouth still have a higher risk of later developing vitamin K deficiency, which can cause bleeding between 2 weeks and 6 months of age.

 Is the vitamin K injection safe?